 This standard gives alternative procedures, values and recommendations with notes indicating where national choices may have to be made.
-The National Standard implementing EN 1993-1-9 should have a National Annex containing all Nationally Determined Parameters for the design of steel structures to be constructed in ad in EN 1. the relevant country.
+The National Standard implementing EN 1993-1-9 should have a National Annex containing all Nationally Determined Parameters for the design of steel structures to be constructed in the relevant country.